vyos/vyos-documentation/docs/configuration/firewall/ipv6.rst

    Enable logging for the matched packet.
 If this configuration command is not present, then log is not enabled.

-.. cfgcmd:: set firewall ipv6 forward filter enable-default-log
+.. cfgcmd:: set firewall ipv6 forward filter default-log
-.. cfgcmd:: set firewall ipv6 input filter enable-default-log
+.. cfgcmd:: set firewall ipv6 input filter default-log
-.. cfgcmd:: set firewall ipv6 output filter enable-default-log
+.. cfgcmd:: set firewall ipv6 output filter default-log
-.. cfgcmd:: set firewall ipv6 name <name> enable-default-log
+.. cfgcmd:: set firewall ipv6 name <name> default-log

    Use this command to enable the logging of the default action on the specified chain.